Kevin K. Cholakian

 Cholakian and Associates also serves as lead defense trial counsel for San Francisco, San Mateo, Oakland, and Santa Clara Housing Authorities and also through their National carrier HAI, defending these governmental entities in their catastrophic premises, employment and ADA cases.

-Mr. Cholakian also regularly defends high exposure UM/UIM matters, having successfully defended a $5,000,000 excess UM claim for State Farm that resulted in a reconstruction of the accident 4 hours outside of Calcutta that he personally supervised, on what was then known as the “Highway of Death” and also included depositions in India’s High Court in Calcutta, India.
+Mr. Cholakian also regularly defends high exposure UM/UIM matters, having successfully defended a $5,000,000 excess UM claim for State Farm that resulted in a reconstruction of the accident 4 hours outside of Calcutta that he personally supervised, on what was then known as the “Highway of Death” and included depositions in India’s High Court in Calcutta, India.

 Mr. Cholakian has also defended major construction site accident cases, has defended Great America Amusement Park in a highly publicized wrongful death case in 1989, and has taken expert and lay witness depositions in Europe, Asia, and South America.
 These include high exposure UM motor vehicle case (Prince Diana’s former surgeon was video deposed in London); 8 witness depositions in Calcutta, India; (catastrophic San Francisco Superior Court construction site accident trial) 3 medical expert depositions in Cork, Ireland; (Military accident case) 2 witnesses Hamburg, Germany; and (major San Francisco cable car catastrophic injury case) Schweinfurt, Germany (2 separate occasions 5 witnesses); (defended French wine cork manufacturer, litigation involving 7 major wineries) in U.S and Canada; and (5 fatality case) took 8 depositions San Salvador, Dominican Republic.